neandrake/spirc/README.md

 =====
 IRC Library

-This library is developed as a personal project to learn the IRC protocol.
-It is designed to be self-contained - little/no dependencies - and to be the building blocks for IRC utilities.
+This library is intended to be the building blocks for IRC utilities requiring little or no dependencies.
+It is developed as a personal project to learn the IRC protocol as well as JavaScript library development.

 ###Contents
 - [spirc](#spirc)